 For example, let’s say you were involved in a motorcycle accident and the at-fault driver’s insurance has a policy limit of $25,000 for bodily injury. $25,000 is the maximum amount the insurer is legally obligated cover for your harms and losses, even if your medical costs, lost wages, quality of life losses, and other expenses exceed that amount.
 If expenses exceed that amount, a plaintiff can file a lawsuit for additional damages.

-How Will Hiring a Personal Injury Lawyer Help Me?
+How Will Hiring a Personal Injury Lawyer in denver Help Me?

 Contact the Personal Injury Law Firm of Chalat Hatten & Banker